Sravyalaharimallidi/kbox/README.md

-# KBox - Backend API
+# kbox - Backend API

 KBox is a backend system built for a personal resource management web app.
 It helps users save useful online content like links, notes, and PDFs into categorized collections with tagging, favorites, public/private sharing, and daily flashcard reminders.